 The incidental casualties of war are the individuals who lose family, property, limbs and lives.
 But sometimes collateral damage can describe what has happened to an entire nation.

-Ten years after the fall of Saddam Hussein, Iraq still suffers from the damage wrought in the overthrow of a dictator and the chaos that followed.
+Ten years after the fall of Saddam Hussein, Iraq still suffers from the damage in the overthrow of the dictator and the chaos that followed.

 Now, as Iraq adjusts after the withdrawal of American troops, what is the new reality of everyday life?
 What are the daily struggles for the ordinary people of this extraordinarily diverse country?

 Roadtrip Iraq asks how far Iraq's authorities have been able to deliver justice, prosperity and the kind of security needed for any kind of normal civilian life.

 From the mainly Kurdish north, through the predominantly Sunni middle belt, and ending in the Shia-majority south, a film crew takes a roadtrip by bus, gathering stories of ordinary people as they jump on and off for their part of the journey.

 Artists, warlords and widows are among those who share their sorrows, reveal their problems and describe their dreams.
 We discover just what the country looks like through the eyes of its war-weary sons and daughters.

 We meet activists, among them Zahid Mahmoud, who sums up his perception of the state of the country: